-The Art and Science of Visibility for Underrecognized Entrepreneurs
+The Art and Science of Visibility for Underrecognized Leaders

 So, why is that person so much further along than you.
 Even, when you’re both leveraging the same things (tactics, strategies, etc.)?
 If you’ve guiltily swatted this thought away, satisfying yourself with platitudes about comparison and mindset struggles, you’re in good company.
 We all have.
 Turns out, that’s not all there is to it.